Review by Tony Keen

 Subplots are progressively developed and given more space to grow.
 The relationships between the characters are becoming more what fans remember – in particular Hawkeye and Cap are settling into the mutual partnership that dictates the next twenty years of their comics, and Hank and Jan developing their romance into a mature relationship.
 Perhaps individual Avengers are a bit too ready to have sudden shouting matches with each other, or fall into unhelpful self-pity (first Hawkeye, then Goliath, then Hawkeye again, then Quicksilver), but the fights are quickly resolved.

 That said, there are no stories here that are particularly stunning, though there’s a good tale towards the end of the run featuring the Red Guardian and the Black Widow’s former employers.
 Overall these are the comics that create the conditions for later great Avengers stories, rather than being great stories in their own right.
-The material here is certainly better than that in Essential Avengers volume one, but it is still essentially of interest to those who want to know how the Avengers came to be what they later became.
-If you want really great Avengers comics, then Essential Avengers volumes three and later are what you should be interested in.
+The material here is certainly better than that in Essential Avengers Vol. 1, but it is still essentially of interest to those who want to know how the Avengers came to be what they later became.
+If you want really great Avengers comics, then Essential Avengers Vol. 3 and later are what you should be interested in.